gschurck/tradoge/README.md

 cd ..
 tradoge.py
 ```
-:warning: If you experience issues during installation try to restart the script a few times
+:warning: If you experience issues during installation try to restart the script a few times.

 **If you have errors with twint import, try :**
 ```bash